 This phase gradually goes away and is replaced by chronic inflammation and damaging changes to the aorta and its branches.

 In advanced stages of the disease, the walls of the arteries may become weak and develop aneurysms.
 These are weak spots that bulge out from the artery walls due to the pressure of the blood flowing through the artery.
 If they aren't discovered, they can burst and cause bleeding inside the body.

 The blood vessels that branch off of the aorta are particularly at risk.
 Any or all of them may become blocked.
-Fainting and temporary interruptions of the blood flow to the brain and head may occur along with weakness of the jaws when chewing or speaking or the arms.
+Temporary interruptions of blood flow to the brain and head may occur, or the portion of the aorta that runs through the abdomen may be affected.

-The involvement of the coronary arteries, severe high blood pressure or changes in the aorta's ability to work efficiently can lead to heart failure.
+The involvement of the coronary arteries, severe high blood pressure, or changes in the aorta's ability to work efficiently can lead to heart failure.
 Much less often, blockages in the arteries of the lungs can cause high blood pressure in the lungs.

-Causes and Risk Factors for Takayasu's Arteritis
+Causes and Risk Factors